AdobeDocs/workfront.en/help/resource-mgmt/resource-scheduling/modify-multipl-assignments-scheduling-areas.md

 >[!NOTE]
 >
->We are no longer developing the Resource Scheduling tools and they will soon be removed from `Adobe Workfront`.
-We recommend that you use the `Workload Balancer` for scheduling your resources.
+>We are no longer developing the Resource Scheduling tools and they will soon be removed from Adobe Workfront.
+We recommend that you use the Workload Balancer for scheduling your resources.
 >
->For information about scheduling resources using the new `Workload Balancer`, see the section [The Workload Balancer](../../resource-mgmt/workload-balancer/workload-balancer.md).
+>For information about scheduling resources using the new Workload Balancer, see the section [The Workload Balancer](../../resource-mgmt/workload-balancer/workload-balancer.md).
 >
->For more information about the timeline for removing the Resource Scheduling tools and replacing them with the `Workload Balancer`, see [Deprecation of Resource Scheduling tools in Adobe Workfront](../../resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md).
+>For more information about the timeline for removing the Resource Scheduling tools and replacing them with the Workload Balancer, see [Deprecation of Resource Scheduling tools in Adobe Workfront](../../resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md).

-This article refers to modifying user assignments for multiple tasks using the Scheduling area of `Adobe Workfront` .
+This article refers to modifying user assignments for multiple tasks using the Scheduling area of Adobe Workfront .
 Please also see the following articles for modifying assignments on multiple tasks in other areas:

 * For information about modifying assignments on multiple tasks in a task list, see [Modify multiple user assignments in a task list](../../manage-work/tasks/assign-tasks/modify-multiple-assignments-in-task-list.md).
 * For information about scheduling resources using the new Workload Balancer, see the section [The Workload Balancer](../../resource-mgmt/workload-balancer/workload-balancer.md).